 Thousands of years ago, Cathedris existed in a peaceful state.
 Ruled by the fourteen colossal gods that walked its surface, the planet was in perfect equilibrium.
 An agreement between all of the gods had kept it that way since the beginning of the planet's history; established through the blood and effort spent by every single god.

-Now though, thirteen of the Gods remain on Cathedris, and one is in space -- and they are all shells of their former selves.
+Now though, just thirteen of the Gods remain on Cathedris, all shells of their former selves.
 Ruined by civil war, the gods are mindless and soulless.
-They walk simple loops, carry out simple actions.
+They walk simple loops, carry out simple actions -- some rampage, others endlessly decay.
 Civilization has adapted to this, and evolved.
 Countries flourish at the feet of what are now known as God-husks

 .
-The beautiful 6 armed God, was favoured by many Cathedrans; He'an shared a bond with the civilations at their feet that other Gods did not possess.
+The beautiful 6 armed God was favoured by many Cathedrans; He'an shared an unbreakable bond with humankind that other Gods did not hope to possess.
 This jealousy turned to rage, to combat, and to death.
 When He'an was assassinated, a very short, brutal Civil war broke out among the gods.

 This war broke the gods; and in the end, all of them perished.
 Yet their bodies remained, still propelled by whatever magics residing within that had created them in the first place.

 This is the modern era in Cathedris; it's believed the God-husks will never leave.
 Life must go on, despite living in proximity to the 400-meter tall behemoths.
 Civilization progresses, taking great technological leaps forward, all while doing their best not to get stepped on by titanic beings that refuse to die.